Online Master of Architecture

 • The study of creative work.

-Learn from world-class faculty
+Learn from top-tier faculty in architecture

 ASU’s Herberger Institute for Design and the Arts is home to world-class scholars, artists and designers who inspire students to shape the future.
 Our faculty’s research is grounded in the transformative power of art and its ability to change the world.
 Faculty research areas include: